Peterson120/Algorithms/README.md

 <br></br>
 (Unfinished): Algorithm is in progress
 <br></br>
-PogoSort is the best sorting algorithm ever!
+BogoSort is the best sorting algorithm ever!
 Use when possible